DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 A Card's value is stored in an object called _Value Store_ which represents a specific instance of issued value and its attributes, such as its amount and validity period.

 When a Card is created, a `principal` Value Store is automatically created and added to it.
 When additional promotions are added to a Card, they are represented as an `attached` Value Stores.
 Unlike `attached` Value Stores which are often short-lived, the `principal` Value Store is tied to the Card throughout its lifetime and represents the overall state of the Card.
-For example, if the principal Value Store is expired or canceled, the Card is also considered expired to canceled.
+For example, if the Principal Value Store is expired or canceled, the Card is also considered expired to canceled.

 For example, a customer can buy a gift card with a primary value of $30 which never expires.
 This is stored in its `principal` Value Store.
 Later, and in order to encourage the recipient to spend the gift value, you may attach a $5 promotional value to this Card as part of your _Back to School_ campaign, only valid in the last week of August.
-While this `attached` Value Store is active, the Card holder can spend $35 with the Card; when the attached Value Store expires at the end of August, the principal Value Store will still be valid and the Card can still spend up to $30.
+While this `attached` Value Store is active, the Card holder can spend $35 with the Card; when the attached Value Store expires at the end of August, the Principal Value Store will still be valid and the Card can still spend up to $30.
 See [the diagram below](#transaction-valustore-anchor) for a depiction of this example.

 ### Programs